interrogator/corpkit/doc_setup.md

 You'll need Java in order to search constituency trees.
 Your Mac will pop up a message if you don't have the right Java installed, and will point you to a website where you can get it.

-Once it's installred, restart *corpkit* and try again.
+Once it's installed, restart *corpkit* and try again.
 If the error persists, the reason is that your Mac actually pointed you to the wrong Java distribution.
 The one you need is [here](https://support.apple.com/downloads/DL1572/en_US/javaforosx.dmg).

 ### CoreNLP parser